appcircleio/appcircle-docusaurus/docs/distribute/testing-management/downloading-binaries.md

 :::tip

 The Testing Portal supports English, German, French, and Turkish.

+For desktop usage, it will detect and apply your browser's language if it is supported.

+For mobile devices, it will detect the device language.

-It will detect your browser's language and apply it if it is supported.
-If your browser's language is not supported, the default language will be English.
+If the detected language is not supported, the default language will be English.

 :::